leyarotheconquerer/pangolin-sky/Readme.md

 		+ Platforms have connection points for
 			* Adding
 			* Receiving
+			* These are direction?
 	- Player can pick up platforms
 	- Player spawns in level
 	- Player can leave level
 	- Player can restart level
+		+ Player falling off restarts
+		+ Player falling to death restarts after death
 * Player
 	- Can walk
 	- Can jump